skippyelvis/ai4sg_mdiabetes/readme.md

 - you can see examples in the `yaml/` directory

 # Running Experiments
+- experiments to be ran from `ix-dev`, not local machines
 - confirm you have cloned the repo, install requirements, setup GCS, and made a `yaml` file
 - to run a given experiment (specified by yaml) for 1 week:
     - `$ python3 mdiabetes.py -f input.yaml`